homotopy-io/homotopy-webclient/README.md

 Deployment:

 - (Project collaborators only.)
-Merge to `stable` and push; this is then automatically deployed.
+Merge to `master` and push; this is then automatically deployed.

 ## Citation